kristarking/tooling-project/README.md

      └──▶ Grafana (namespace: monitoring) — LoadBalancer IP
 ```

-**TLS flow:** cert-manager issues certificates from Let's Encrypt using DNS-01 challenge via Cloudflare API.
-The tunnel handles all inbound traffic so the Azure LoadBalancer IP never needs to be directly reachable.
+**TLS flow:** cert-manager issues certificates from Let's Encrypt using DNS-01 challenge via Cloudflare's API.
+The tunnel handles all inbound traffic so the Azure LoadBalancer IP never has to be directly reachable from the internet.

 ---